- Tratamiento del Cancer

 - Bone scans are generally an outpatient procedure.
-An intravenous line is placed and an injection of octreotide with radioactive material attached to it (called "radiolabeled"), is given.
-The injection of the material does not hurt and the amount of radiation used is very small.
+An intravenous line is placed and an injection of a radioactive material, typically Technitium-99m-MDP, is given.
+The injection of the material does not hurt and the amount of radiation is very small.

 - An image is created based on how many Gamma rays reach the detector.
 The computer then processes this to create a picture of the patient.
-Any areas with increased uptake show up as a bright spot on the image.
+Any areas with increased bone activity show up as a dark spot on the image (see example below).

-- If you are pregnant or nursing a baby, you should notify your doctor prior to the scan.
+- If you are pregnant or nursing, you should notify your doctor prior to the scan.

-How do I interpret the results of an octreotide scan report?
+How do I interpret the results of a bone scan report?

-- Following the scan, the images are processed by a computer and interpreted by a nuclear medicine radiologist.
+- Following the scan, the images are processed by a computer and read by a nuclear medicine radiologist.
 The radiologist then generates a report for the medical professional that ordered the scan.

-- In general, the report states the patient's name, date of birth, and indication (reason for the octreotide scan) at the top of the report.
+- The report generally states the patient's name, date of birth, and indication (reason for the bone scan) at the top of the report.
 Radiology reports follow a standard outline, regardless of where they are obtained.
 Radiologists report both normal and abnormal findings in a very systematic approach.
 For this reason, it is very important to discuss the results with your doctor.

-- The first paragraph typically includes the specific technical information involved in obtaining the scan (i.e. how much radiolabeled octreotide was given, whether the whole body was scanned, etc).
+- The first paragraph typically includes the specific technical information involved in obtaining the scan (i.e. how much Technitium was given, whether the whole body was scanned, etc).

 - The middle paragraphs generally describe the findings, both normal and abnormal.
 The terminology is often medically oriented and can be difficult to interpret.